Program OverviewPrinter Friendly

-Our Advertising Media Management program prepares you for a career in media planning and buying within the advertising and communications industry.
+Centennial College's Advertising Media Management program will prepare you for a career in media planning and buying within the advertising and communications industry.

-Intensive, hands-on, industry-approved advertising media management courses provide you with the fundamentals of media management while focusing on consumer-driven communication channel choices (such as mobile platforms) for advertising messages.
+Intensive, hands-on, industry-approved advertising media management courses will provide you with the fundamentals of media management.
+At the same time, they'll highlight consumer-driven communication channel choices (such as mobile platforms) for advertising messages.

-- Develop an expertise in reaching target audiences with a creative message.
+- Develop expertise in reaching target audiences with creative messages;

 - Build your business and negotiation skills on behalf of advertising clients to achieve strategic results;

 - Expand your knowledge of emerging media;

-- Master your knowledge of industry-specific syndicated research databases and software.
+- Master industry-specific syndicated research databases and software;